 Both housing values and maternal characteristics tend to improve with distance from the plant.
 The average housing value is \$124,424 within a half mile of a plant compared to \$132,227 for houses between one and two miles away.
 Similarly, average maternal education rises from 11.93 to 12.22 over the same distance.
-Rather than rely on equality of levels, our difference-in-differences-style identification strategy relies on the assumption that trends in the unobserved determinants of the outcomes are evolving equally in the 0-1 (or 0-0.5 and 0.5-1.0) and 1-2 mile distance from the plant categories.
+Rather than rely on equality of levels, our difference-in-differences style identification strategy relies on the assumption that trends in the unobserved determinants of the outcomes are evolving equally in the 0-1 (or 0-0.5 and 0.5-1.0) and 1-2 mile distance from the plant categories.
 The subsequent analysis provides graphical evidence supporting the validity of this assumption.

-III.
-The Transport of Airborne Toxic Pollutants as the Basis of a Research Design
+4. The Transport of Airborne Toxics as the Basis of a Research Design

 Our difference-in-differences strategy compares houses and births in areas "near" a toxic plant to those in areas slightly farther away.
 While this is a simple idea conceptually, there is little guidance in the literature about how near a household must be to a plant for proximity to affect either housing prices or birth outcomes (or alternatively, about how far toxic emissions are transported).
-Hence the first step in our analysis is to characterize this relationship empirically.
+Hence we characterize this relationship empirically.
 This evidence is of significant independent interest and an important contribution of our paper.

 Our approach uses data from monitoring stations about ambient levels of hazardous air pollution.
-While the EPA has been monitoring criteria air pollutants for four decades, they have only recently begun monitoring hazardous air pollutants (HAPs).23 The first year of data availability was 1998, and monitors have been gradually added over time.
+While the EPA has been monitoring criteria air pollutants for four decades, they have only recently begun monitoring hazardous air pollutants (HAPs).24 The first year of data availability was 1998 and monitors have been gradually added over time.
 As of 2005, the last year of our sample, there were 84 pollutants being monitored across the 5 states we examine.
-We investigate the ways in which plant operating status maps into local ambient hazardous air pollution in two separate ways.
-First, we take the eight most monitored pollutants in our data and examine pollutant-by-pollutant heterogeneity in emissions transport as a function of plant operating status and distance between a plant and a monitor.
-Second, we combine all pollutants into a single summary measure by standardizing each pollutant to have mean zero and standard deviation of one.24 where the dependent variable is one of the pollution measures described in the previous paragraph for monitor m linked to plant j in year t.
-The regression includes an indicator variable for whether a plant is operating in a given year, and the interaction between the indicator and a quartic polynomial in the distance between the plant and
+We investigate the ways in which plant operating status maps into local ambient hazardous air pollutant-by-pollutant heterogeneity in emissions transport as a function of plant operating status and distance between a plant and a monitor.
+Second, we combine all pollutants into a single summary measures by standardizing each pollutant to have mean zero and standard deviation of one.25

-We matched the monitoring station data to our data on toxic plants using latitude and longitude, keeping monitor-plant pairs in which the plant had ever reported releasing the monitored pollutant and in which the monitor was less than four miles away from the plant.
-We then estimate the following linear regression model:
+We matched the monitoring station data to our data on toxic plants using latitude and longitude, keeping monitor-plant pairs in which the plant had ever reported releasing the monitored